Chapter 11

 For a while they both silenced.
 Each of them was lingering on the things that were dear to them.
 Leia thought of Han and Luke's thoughts were returning to his unexpected experience with Liane using the Jedi-pendant.

-Suddenly Luke said, "Let's go together on a trip through the galaxy.
+Suddenly Luke said: "Let's go on a trip through the galaxy together.
 We need some fresh ideas.
-I need to start looking again for future Jedi apprentices.
-Maybe you can even pay some systems a diplomatic visit.
+I also need to start looking again for future Jedi apprentices.
+Maybe you can pay a diplomatic visit to some systems.
 Let's take a break of our official tasks for a while.
 Maybe we can make inquiries on our way, if someone has seen the Millennium Falcon.
 What do you think?"

-Surprised Leia looked up at him, then she flung her arms around his neck.
+Surprised Leia looked up at him, then she grabbed his hands.

 "You really want to help me find Han, Luke?"